-If I had one piece of advice to give anyone it would be to find yourself, because not only will your whole outlook on life change, but so too will how you see yourself.
+If I had one piece of advice to give anyone it would be to find yourself, to be in a particular state of mind, to know what we want from life, because not only will your whole outlook on life change, but so too will how you see yourself.

 I’m not sure how many of us even get that close to knowing.
-The simple life, uncomplicated life, the life that allows us to think about things doesn’t seem to exist in this fast-paced world we live in.
-We tend to forget what matters, what is important and who is important.
+The simple, uncomplicated life, the life that allows us to think about things, doesn’t seem to exist in this fast-paced world we live in.
+We tend to forget what matters and who is important.

-I believe that we must learn to find happiness in the simplest of things, in our thoughts and in ourselves.
-Happiness depends on whom we’re asking, a simple analogy without a straightforward answer.
+I believe though that we must learn to find happiness in the simplest of things, in our thoughts and in ourselves.
+Happiness depends on whom we’re asking, a simple question without a straightforward answer.
 Are we ever happy?
-If we were to put our hand on heart, we’d stumble to find the perfect answer.
+If we were to put hand on heart, we’d stumble to find the perfect answer.

 The best way for anyone to find happiness is to look from the inside out, but we must learn to be silent first.
-It’s not so much finding silence, as it is to paying attention to what is already there, through shifting our attention to the part of us that is constantly aware, the little voice inside of us that speaks, if we choose to listen.
+It’s not so much finding silence as paying attention to what is already there, through shifting our attention to the part of us that is constantly aware, the little voice inside of us that speaks if we choose to listen.

 Only then will we connect with an eternal presence that continues to support and sustain us in our conscious thinking.